 2021-2022 Innovation Awards Ceremony at the Innovation Afterwork of the University of Montpellier and its partners

 The University of Montpellier's next Innovation afterwork will take place on Tuesday, October 18, 2022, starting at 6pm.
-The evening will feature the Innovation Awards ceremony, and will be the focus of a variety of exchanges and meetings on the innovation and partnership policy of the University of Montpellier and its partners.
+The evening will include the Innovation Awards ceremony, and will be the focus of various exchanges and meetings on the innovation and partnership policy of the University of Montpellier and its partners.

 By invitation only